 The University of Great Falls will maintain a record of all requests for and disclosures of information from a student’s education records.
 The record will indicate the name of the part making the request and the legitimate interest the party had in requesting or obtaining the information.
 The record may be reviewed by the student.

 The University of Great Falls designates the following categories of student information as public or “directory information.”
 This information may be disclosed by the institution at all discretion.

-Student name (including previous names), current enrollment, dates of attendance, class standing, previous institution(s) attended, major field of studies, awards, honors, degree(s) title and date conferred, and full-time or part-time status, local and permanent address, telephone numbers, past and present participation in officially recognized sports and activities, including physical factors (height, weight of athletes).
+Student name (including previous names), current enrollment, dates of attendance, class standing, previous institution(s) attended, major field of studies, awards, honors, degree(s) title and date conferred, and full-time or part-time status, local and permanent address, telephone numbers, student email address, past and present participation in officially recognized sports and activities, including physical factors (height, weight of athletes).